 Mack, the 9-year veteran from East Grand Forks, Minn., who ranked second in International Motor Contest Association point standings going into Sunday’s events, closed the door on the rest of the 19-car field on the 20th lap to earn the top prize of $400.
-East Grand Forks, Minn.

 Mack had started third on the half-mile dirt oval, which dried out considerably in the warm sun and created plenty of dust.

 “I ate a lot of dirt,” smiled Mack as he wiped his face clean, “but that was before I took the lead.
 It felt good to see that checkered flag being waved at me.
 Yes, that’s my second feature win of the year for IMCA.
 I won earlier this year at the Tampa (Fla.)
 Sprints.”

 Mack took the lead for the first and only time from Pleasantville, Iowa's Earl Wagner on the first lap after the only yellow flag, which was out for five laps.

 Second place went to Darl Harrison of Tiffin, Ohio, the IMCA point leader who opened on the pole.
 Third was Jay Woodside of Kansas City, with Cliff Cockrum of Benton, Ill., and Wagner rounding out the top five.